slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 "I don't know I started seeing her around more often.
 She comes here right?"

-Selina started to look a bit frazzled.
-Upset wasn't quite the word, but her high was wearing off pretty quickly then.
+Selina shook her hair in a hard itch.
+Upset wasn't quite the word, but her high was wearing off pretty quick then.

 "I don't understand why everyone wants to know about how Gala is.
 Is she so pretty?
 Or so interesting?
 She's cool but I have this conversation five times a week.
 I don't even talk to her that often at The Meatloaf."

 Both Gala and Selina worked at a soup kitchen together every other week.
 It's how they met.
 They called it The Meatloaf because it was the main thing they served for the homeless.
 More recently they put an egg in the middle of the it so it would look fancier and save on the price of meat.